 Interest on Deferred Tax

-Generally, you must pay interest on the deferred tax related to any obligation that arises during a tax year from the disposition of property under the installment method if:
+Generally, interest must be paid on the deferred tax related to any obligation that arises during a tax year from the disposition of property under the installment method if:

-You must pay interest in subsequent years if installment obligations that originally required interest to be paid are still outstanding at the close of a tax year.
+Interest must be paid in subsequent years if installment obligations that originally required interest to be paid are still outstanding at the close of a tax year.

 The interest rules do not apply to dispositions of:

-See Pub.
-537 for additional information, including details about reductions in selling price, the single sale of several assets, like-kind exchanges, dispositions of installment obligations, and repossessions.
+See Publication 537 for additional information, including details about reductions in selling price, the single sale of several assets, like-kind exchanges, dispositions of installment obligations, and repossessions.